couchbase/query/docs/n1ql-dml.md

-**NOTE:** Because we are distributed and support XDCR, TRUNCATE would need to work correctly and efficiently across partitions and across data centers, even as data flows into the bucket.
+**NOTE:** Because we are distributed and support XDCR, TRUNCATE would need to work correctly and efficiently across partitions and across data centers, even as data flows into the keyspace.

-One possibility is to first broadcast a BUCKET CLEAR message that causes the bucket to stop accepting new mutations and to be empty for new queries.
-Once the BUCKET CLEAR is coordinated, the final TRUNCATE can be completed (while completing already-started queries).
+One possibility is to first broadcast a KEYSPACE CLEAR message that causes the keyspace to stop accepting new mutations and to be empty for new queries.
+Once the KEYSPACE CLEAR is coordinated, the final TRUNCATE can be completed (while completing already-started queries).

 We may postpone TRUNCATE if the implementation makes it expedient to